 Toxic exposure has been a growing concern in the health field as it is becoming more common as time goes on.
 A study on children assessed household, school, and occupational exposures to pesticides and insecticides used in the home, in the yard, and at schools.
 The researchers found that such chemicals were associated with poorer neural and mental development, as well as leukemia, brain tumors, inattention, and other significant health consequences.19 Clearing out accumulated toxins is an alternative health measure that many find beneficial.
 At Alternative to Meds, neurotoxin removal is one of the fundamentals of health recovery, often leading to the reduction or elimination of symptoms due to neurotransmitter rehabilitation.

 Find Out More About the Alternative to Meds Center

-Whether your doctor prescribed Trileptal for the treatment of partial seizures, depression, BiPolar, or for any other reason, we are here to help our clients find the best path to their physical and mental health goals through holistic, medically supervised protocols and treatment.
-Often, doctors will prescribe multiple drugs along with Trileptal.
-Tapering from more than one medication can seem like a daunting task, nearly impossible to untangle.
-We can help.
+Whether your doctor prescribed Trileptal for the treatment of partial seizures, depression, bipolar, pain management, or for any other reason, Alternative to Meds Center is here to help our clients find the best path to their physical and mental health goals.
+We specialize in holistic, medically supervised protocols and treatment for drug withdrawal.
+We provide a wealth of adjunct therapies that are designed to make withdrawal easier and more pleasant.